mintuchel/lazy-rabbit/README.md

 ## Configuration Schemas

-All type definitions used in this library can be found in the [types package](./lib/types/index.ts).
+All type definitions used in this library can be found in `/lib/types/index.ts`.

-Below are some representative examples of the available type declarations
+Below are some examples of the type declarations.

 ### 1. Exchange Schema